ShubhamJha21/python-rough-work/README.md

 # python-practice-rough-work-
-my rough work but you can chek out. it includes some good programme also
+my rough work but you can check out. it includes some good programes also